Chambal (region)

 The Chambal is a geographical and cultural region in north-central India.
 It lies along the Chambal and Yamuna river valleys, in southeastern Rajasthan, southwestern Uttar Pradesh and northern Madhya Pradesh.

 Etymology

 The region derives its name from the Chambal River which flows through it.

-The name of the region in early modern times atleast till 1811 as attested by James Tod was Gujargarh, literally the fortress of the Gurjars.

 Geography

 It covers the districts of Baran, Kota, Sawai Madhopur, Karauli, and Dholpur districts of Rajasthan, parts of Firozabad, Etawah, Auriya and Jalaun districts of UP, and Gwalior, Bhind, Morena and Sheopur districts of Madhya Pradesh.
 The region is covered by an estimated half a million hectares of badlands.
 It drains the northwest of the Central Vindhya Plateau and the southeastern part of the Aravalli Range.
 Southeastern tributaries like the Kali Sindh and Parbati begin at the extreme south of the Vindhyas and flow north in deep valleys, forming a triangular alluvial plain at elevation of 240-270 m.
 Afterwards the Banas, a northwestern tributary of the Chambal draining the Aravalli Range, joins the Chambal after crossing the hills near Sawai Madhopur in southeastern Rajasthan.
 The valley of the Chambal is wider near the confluence of the Kali Sindh and the Parbati and narrower after the confluence of the Banas.
 The Chambal extends to the ravines of the Choti Parbati in Rajasthan and the Kwari river in northeastern Madhya Pradesh.

 The Chambal badlands are part of the greater Vindhyan Basin.